 The announcer suddenly snatched the broach back, a twinge of pain biting his stomach as the needle left his body.
 “No magic!” he snarled, snatching a flyer from his back pocket and shoving it up toward Gax’s face.
 In large, plain, block letters at the bottom of the parchment read, “No magic permitted”.

 “You do not win!” the announcer spat.

 Gax looked helplessly at Dar then to Edmund, the latter lifting his shoulders and titling his head with a wry smile.
-He then looked to the mob of men to whom he now owed a handsome sum too and stammered, “Wasn’t the rules of our wager.
+He then looked to the mob of men to whom he now owed a handsome sum and stammered, “Wasn’t in the rules of our wager.
 I… I still won it.
 We never said no magic…” But the group broke apart and slid through the crowd toward Gax frowning, ignoring his pleas.